MISP/misp-modules/docs/install.md

 ## Run MISP modules in Docker

-You can find an up-to-date container image and related documentation at the following repository:m https://github.com/MISP/misp-docker
+You can find an up-to-date container image and related documentation at the following repository: https://github.com/MISP/misp-docker .

 ## Install misp-module on an offline instance